RobertOstermann/vscode-action-buttons/README.md

 ### Command Options

+* **id**
+    * The id of the action button.
+This field is required.
+The ID is prepended with the extension name (actionButtons) to create the vscode command id and can be used to create keyboard shortcuts.
+This field should not contain spaces or special characters.
 * **name**
     * Name of the action button.
 This field is required.
 You can add icons in command name by typing `$(icon-name)`.
 Look [here](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing) for icons.
 (Note: If you will misspell no icons will show)
 * **saveAll**